Bias Mimicking: A Simple Sampling Approach for Bias Mitigation: Sampling For Bias Mitigation

-\textbf {Upweighting} Upweighting levels the contribution different samples to the loss function by multiplying its loss value by the inverse of the sample's class frequency.
+\textbf {Upweighting} Upweighting levels the contribution of different samples to the loss function by multiplying its loss value by the inverse of the sample's class frequency.
 We can extend this process to Bias Mitigation by simply considering subgroups instead of classes.
-More concretely, assume model weights $w$, sample $x$, class $y$, and subgroup $g_{y, b}$ where $x \in g_{y, b}$, then the model optimizes:
+More concretely, assume model weights $w$, sample $x$, class $c$, bias $s$, and subgroup $D_{c, s} = \{(x, y, s) \in D \text{ s.t } Y = c, B = s \} $, then the model optimizes:

-where $p_{g_{y, b}} = \frac{|g_{y, b}|}{\sum_{y, b} |g_{y, b}|}$ computed over the training dataset.
-A key shortcoming of Upweighting is its instability when used with stochastic gradient descent \citep{DBLP:conf/iclr/AnYZ21}.
-Indeed, we demonstrate this problem in our experiments where Upweighting does not work well on some datasets.
+A key shortcoming of Upweighting is its instability when used with stochastic gradient descent \cite{DBLP:conf/iclr/AnYZ21}.
+Indeed, we demonstrate this problem in our experiments in Section \ref{sec:exp} where Upweighting does not work well on some datasets. \textit{Bias Mimicking addresses} this problem by not using weights to scale the loss function.